SOP and Guideline for Hold-Time Studies of Tablets

 the materials and other relevant aspects.
 A representative sample of the batch of material or product subjected to the hold-time study should be held for the defined hold period.
 The hold period for each category of material should be

 established on the basis of the study by keeping the material in either the original or simulated container used in production.
-The containers in which hold-time samples are stored should be the same pack as is used in production unless the pack is exceptionally large, in which case one that is equivalent (constructed of the same material and using the same closure system as the production packaging system) may be used.
-Reducing the size of container, when this is necessary for testing holding time, should be justified.
+The containers in which hold-time samples are stored should be the same pack as is used in production unless the pack is exceptionally large, in which case one that is equivalent (constructed of the same material and using the same closure system as the product packaging system) may be used.
+Reducing the size of the container, when this is necessary for testing holding time, should be justified.

 Where the headspace of containers used for bulk storage in manufacturing and/or quarantine is important, for example, because of a risk of potential degradation as a result of oxidation, then the hold-time studies should represent worst-case conditions.
 In such cases, the ratio of headspace to contents in the test containers should be at least as great as the maximum that is possible in routine production (especially taking into account part-filled containers).
 The environmental conditions for sample storage should be the same as those of the quarantine area/manufacture stage.
-A sampling plan should be established and followed for taking samples for testing at the different intervals.
+A sampling plan should be established and followed for taking samples for testing at different intervals.
 The amount of sample required should be calculated based on the batch size, the intervals, and

 the tests to be performed.
 Results should be compared with the initial baseline data on the control sample.
 Samples may be pooled for analysis where appropriate,e.g. when the analysis of a composite sample will not lead to issues that would be detectable in single samples being missed when the samples are pooled.

-Where appropriate, statistical analysis of the data generated should be performed to identify trends and to justify the limits and hold time set.
+Where appropriate, statistical analysis of the data generated should be performed to identify trends and justify the limits and hold time set.